ImpishDeathTech/GZDoomRun/README.md

 ## GZDoom Run GUI
 > The gui is currently written in python with PySimpleGUI, which has recently gone proprietary.
 Head [here](https://pysimplegui.com/pricing) and grab a.
-> free license so you can get a key to run the application and fiddle with the code (I'm not paying 99$ for an open source, customizable doomloader and mod manager so you can get
-> a shiny distribution key, this is linux, be resourceful >,..,o).
-This application, under all intensive purposes, is for fun, and born of tinkering and made to be continued to
+> free license so you can get a key so you can run the Doom Loader and fiddle with it's code.
+This application, under all intensive purposes, is for fun, It's a Doom Loader.
+It was born of tinkering and made to be
-> be tinkered with.
+> tinkered with.
 Thus, I encourage you to do so.
-If you're an aspiring or experienced python programmer using Windows or MacOS,I'd be more than happy to accept some help from you
+If you're an aspiring or experienced python programmer using Windows, figure out how to get it working, I don't know that directory structure!
-> on making this fiddle-program agnostic!
 >
 > The application automatically searches the steam directory, if present, for any IWADs, and the .config/gzdoom directory for any PWADs or PK3s.